onap/vnfrqts-requirements/docs/Chapter7.rst

 **Resource Description**

 * R-77707 The VNF provider **MUST** include a Manifest File that contains a list of all the components in the VNF package.
-* R-66070 The VNF Package **MUST** include VNF Identification Data to uniquely identify the resource for a given VNF provider.
-The identification data must include: an identifier for the VNF, the name of the VNF as was given by the VNF provider, VNF description, VNF provider, and version.
+* R-66070 The xNF Package **MUST** include xNF Identification Data to uniquely identify the resource for a given xNF provider.
+The identification data must include: an identifier for the xNF, the name of the xNF as was given by the xNF provider, xNF description, xNF provider, and version.
-* R-69565 The VNF Package **MUST** include documentation describing VNF Management APIs.
+* R-69565 The xNF Package **MUST** include documentation describing xNF Management APIs.
 The document must include information and tools for:

- - ONAP to deploy and configure (initially and ongoing) the VNF application(s) (e.g., NETCONF APIs).
-Includes description of configurable parameters for the VNF and whether the parameters can be configured after VNF instantiation.
+ - ONAP to deploy and configure (initially and ongoing) the xNF application(s) (e.g., NETCONF APIs).
+Includes description of configurable parameters for the xNF and whether the parameters can be configured after xNF instantiation.
- - ONAP to monitor the health of the VNF (conditions that require healing and/or scaling responses).
+ - ONAP to monitor the health of the xNF (conditions that require healing and/or scaling responses).
 Includes a description of:

-  - Parameters that can be monitored for the VNF and event records (status, fault, flow, session, call, control plane, etc.) generated by the VNF after instantiation.
+  - Parameters that can be monitored for the xNF and event records (status, fault, flow, session, call, control plane, etc.) generated by the xNF after instantiation.
-  - Runtime lifecycle events and related actions (e.g., control responses, tests) which can be performed for the VNF.
+  - Runtime lifecycle events and related actions (e.g., control responses, tests) which can be performed for the xNF.

-* R-84366 The VNF Package **MUST** include documentation describing VNF Functional APIs that are utilized to build network and application services.
-This document describes the externally exposed functional inputs and outputs for the VNF, including interface format and protocols supported.
+* R-84366 The xNF Package **MUST** include documentation describing xNF Functional APIs that are utilized to build network and application services.
+This document describes the externally exposed functional inputs and outputs for the xNF, including interface format and protocols supported.
-* R-36280 The VNF provider **MUST** provide documentation describing VNF Functional Capabilities that are utilized to operationalize the VNF and compose complex services.
+* R-36280 The xNF provider **MUST** provide documentation describing xNF Functional Capabilities that are utilized to operationalize the xNF and compose complex services.
-* R-98617 The VNF provider **MUST** provide information regarding any dependency (e.g., affinity, anti-affinity) with other VNFs and resources.
+* R-98617 The xNF provider **MUST** provide information regarding any dependency (e.g., affinity, anti-affinity) with other xNFs and resources.

 **Resource Configuration**

-* R-89571 The VNF **MUST** support and provide artifacts for configuration management using at least one of the following technologies:
+* R-89571 The xNF **MUST** support and provide artifacts for configuration management using at least one of the following technologies:

  - Netconf/YANG
  - Chef
  - Ansible

- Note: The requirements for Netconf/YANG, Chef, and Ansible protocols are provided separately and must be supported only if the corresponding protocol option is provided by the VNF providor.
+ Note: The requirements for Netconf/YANG, Chef, and Ansible protocols are provided separately and must be supported only if the corresponding protocol option is provided by the xNF providor.

  **Configuration Management via Netconf/YANG**

- * R-30278 The VNF provider **MUST** provide a Resource/Device YANG model as a foundation for creating the YANG model for configuration.
-This will include VNF attributes/parameters and valid values/attributes configurable by policy.
+ * R-30278 The xNF provider **MUST** provide a Resource/Device YANG model as a foundation for creating the YANG model for configuration.
+This will include xNF attributes/parameters and valid values/attributes configurable by policy.

  **Configuration Management via Chef**

- * R-13390 The VNF provider **MUST** provide cookbooks to be loaded on the appropriate Chef Server.
+ * R-13390 The xNF provider **MUST** provide cookbooks to be loaded on the appropriate Chef Server.
- * R-18525 The VNF provider **MUST** provide a JSON file for each supported action for the VNF.
+ * R-18525 The xNF provider **MUST** provide a JSON file for each supported action for the xNF.
 The JSON file must contain key value pairs with all relevant values populated with sample data that illustrates its usage.
 The fields and their description are defined in Appendix A.

  Note: Chef support in ONAP is not currently available and planned for 4Q 2017.

  **Configuration Management via Ansible**

- * R-75608 The VNF provider **MUST** provide playbooks to be loaded on the appropriate Ansible Server.
+ * R-75608 The xNF provider **MUST** provide playbooks to be loaded on the appropriate Ansible Server.
- * R-16777 The VNF provider **MUST** provide a JSON file for each supported action for the VNF.
+ * R-16777 The xNF provider **MUST** provide a JSON file for each supported action for the xNF.
 The JSON file must contain key value pairs with all relevant values populated with sample data that illustrates its usage.
 The fields and their description are defined in Appendix B.

-* R-46567 The VNF Package **MUST** include configuration scripts for boot sequence and configuration.
+* R-46567 The xNF Package **MUST** include configuration scripts for boot sequence and configuration.
-* R-16065 The VNF provider **MUST** provide configurable parameters (if unable to conform to YANG model) including VNF attributes/parameters and valid values, dynamic attributes and cross parameter dependencies (e.g., customer provisioning data).
+* R-16065 The xNF provider **MUST** provide configurable parameters (if unable to conform to YANG model) including xNF attributes/parameters and valid values, dynamic attributes and cross parameter dependencies (e.g., customer provisioning data).

 **Resource Control Loop**

-* R-22888 The VNF provider **MUST** provide documentation for the VNF Policy Description to manage the VNF runtime lifecycle.
-The document must include a description of how the policies (conditions and actions) are implemented in the VNF.
+* R-22888 The xNF provider **MUST** provide documentation for the xNF Policy Description to manage the xNF runtime lifecycle.
+The document must include a description of how the policies (conditions and actions) are implemented in the xNF.
-* R-01556 The VNF Package **MUST** include documentation describing the fault, performance, capacity events/alarms and other event records that are made available by the VNF.
+* R-01556 The xNF Package **MUST** include documentation describing the fault, performance, capacity events/alarms and other event records that are made available by the xNF.
 The document must include:

- - A unique identification string for the specific VNF, a description of the problem that caused the error, and steps or procedures to perform Root Cause Analysis and resolve the issue.
+ - A unique identification string for the specific xNF, a description of the problem that caused the error, and steps or procedures to perform Root Cause Analysis and resolve the issue.
  - All events, severity level (e.g., informational, warning, error) and descriptions including causes/fixes if applicable for the event.
- - All events (fault, measurement for VNF Scaling, Syslogs, State Change and Mobile Flow), that need to be collected at each VM, VNFC (defined in `VNF Guidelines <http://onap.readthedocs.io/en/latest/submodules/vnfrqts/guidelines.git/docs/vnf_guidelines/vnf_guidelines.html#a-glossary>`__ ) and for the overall VNF.
+ - All events (fault, measurement for xNF Scaling, Syslogs, State Change and Mobile Flow), that need to be collected at each VM, VNFC (defined in `VNF Guidelines <http://onap.readthedocs.io/en/latest/submodules/vnfrqts/guidelines.git/docs/vnf_guidelines/vnf_guidelines.html#a-glossary>`__ ) and for the overall xNF.

-* R-27711 The VNF provider **MUST** provide an XML file that contains a list of VNF error codes, descriptions of the error, and possible causes/corrective action.
+* R-27711 The xNF provider **MUST** provide an XML file that contains a list of xNF error codes, descriptions of the error, and possible causes/corrective action.
-* R-01478 The VNF Package **MUST** include documentation describing all parameters that are available to monitor the VNF after instantiation (includes all counters, OIDs, PM data, KPIs, etc.) that must be collected for reporting purposes.
+* R-01478 The xNF Package **MUST** include documentation describing all parameters that are available to monitor the xNF after instantiation (includes all counters, OIDs, PM data, KPIs, etc.) that must be collected for reporting purposes.
 The documentation must include a list of:

- - Monitoring parameters/counters exposed for virtual resource management and VNF application management.
+ - Monitoring parameters/counters exposed for virtual resource management and xNF application management.
  - KPIs and metrics that need to be collected at each VM for capacity planning and performance management purposes.
- - The monitoring parameters must include latencies, success rates, retry rates, load and quality (e.g., DPM) for the key transactions/functions supported by the VNF and those that must be exercised by the VNF in order to perform its function.
+ - The monitoring parameters must include latencies, success rates, retry rates, load and quality (e.g., DPM) for the key transactions/functions supported by the xNF and those that must be exercised by the xNF in order to perform its function.
  - For each KPI, provide lower and upper limits.
  - When relevant, provide a threshold crossing alert point for each KPI and describe the significance of the threshold crossing.
  - For each KPI, identify the suggested actions that need to be performed when a threshold crossing alert event is recorded.
- - Describe any requirements for the monitoring component of tools for Network Cloud automation and management to provide these records to components of the VNF.
+ - Describe any requirements for the monitoring component of tools for Network Cloud automation and management to provide these records to components of the xNF.
  - When applicable, provide calculators needed to convert raw data into appropriate reporting artifacts.

-* R-56815 The VNF Package **MUST** include documentation describing supported VNF scaling capabilities and capacity limits (e.g., number of users, bandwidth, throughput, concurrent calls).
+* R-56815 The xNF Package **MUST** include documentation describing supported xNF scaling capabilities and capacity limits (e.g., number of users, bandwidth, throughput, concurrent calls).
-* R-48596 The VNF Package **MUST** include documentation describing the characteristics for the VNF reliability and high availability.
+* R-48596 The xNF Package **MUST** include documentation describing the characteristics for the xNF reliability and high availability.
-* R-74763 The VNF provider **MUST** provide an artifact per VNF that contains all of the VNF Event Records supported.
-The artifact should include reference to the specific release of the VNF Event Stream Common Event Data Model document it is based on. (e.g., `VES Event Listener <https://github.com/att/evel-test-collector/tree/master/docs/att_interface_definition>`__)
+* R-74763 The xNF provider **MUST** provide an artifact per xNF that contains all of the xNF Event Records supported.
+The artifact should include reference to the specific release of the xNF Event Stream Common Event Data Model document it is based on. (e.g., `VES Event Listener <https://github.com/att/evel-test-collector/tree/master/docs/att_interface_definition>`__)

 **Compute, Network, and Storage Requirements**

-* R-35851 The VNF Package **MUST** include VNF topology that describes basic network and application connectivity internal and external to the VNF including Link type, KPIs, Bandwidth, latency, jitter, QoS (if applicable) for each interface.
+* R-35851 The xNF Package **MUST** include xNF topology that describes basic network and application connectivity internal and external to the xNF including Link type, KPIs, Bandwidth, latency, jitter, QoS (if applicable) for each interface.
 * R-97102 The VNF Package **MUST** include VM requirements via a Heat template that provides the necessary data for:

  - VM specifications for all VNF components - for hypervisor, CPU, memory, storage.